VergilUa/xPooling/README.md

 ## Simplistic, code-driven and optimized solution for any scale of pooling!
 ## Pool everything without limits!

-### It will not work without implementing an interface.
+### Important:: It will not work without extra scripting involved
 ### So if you're a non-programmer looking for non-coding pooling, seek Asset Store, there's plenty of those there

 #### How to use and why?